Why register multiple domains?

 We’re a society on-the-go, and online maps are a go-to source for local business information.
 They’re a fantastic tool for helping potential customers find your business.
 To start, set up a Google My Business account to show up on Google Maps.

 Serious about getting your website found?
 Find, claim, and verify your business information on key online review sites, directories and maps.

-Establishing a business presence on the social networks where your customers and prospects spend their time is sort of like setting up a booth at the world’s largest virtual trade show (although sometimes it feels like a circus).
+Establishing a business presence on the social networks where your customers and prospects spend their time is sort of like setting up a booth at the world’s largest virtual trade show.
 You can bet your competitors are there, vying for the attention of all those potential customers with flashy banners and giveaways.
 There’s a crowd gathered around the booth playing a funny video and the vendor live-streaming a makeup demo.

 Why is social media so important for businesses today, and more importantly, how can you get in on that action?

 Build relationships.
 By developing a following on popular social media sites, you can connect with your customers and prospects and share content with large numbers of people.
 Social makes it easy to target specific customer questions or issues, while making the same information available to all existing and potential customers.

 Build your brand.
 Social media gives you the opportunity to share valuable information about your business and showcase your personality.

 Drive traffic to your website.
 Including a link back to your website in interesting social posts can generate serious traffic.

 Establish expertise.
 Share your knowledge and experience to build credibility as an industry thought leader.

 Make sales.
 Ultimately, these activities — connections, brand building, driving traffic, establishing expertise — all lead to the same place: sales.